tanmaypardeshi/CSC-510-Project2-TeachersPetBot/README.md

 <a name="desc"></a>
-Click Below to Watch Our Video!
+Click Below to Watch The Video!